jackchevalley/php-telegram-bot-framework/README.md

 - Stores temporary states in `temp` column
 - Tracks last message ID for cleanup

-The temporary state (`temp` column) can be used to manage multi-step interactions with users.
+The temporary state (`temp` column) can be used to manage multistep interactions with users.
 For example, a user clicks a button where it asks for an input, you can set a temporary state to wait for that input.

 ```php